ubc-cirrus-lab/caribou/docs/design.md

 - Key: `<provider_unique_id>:<region_name>`
 - Value (S):
-  - Execution Carbon per kWh (gCO2e/kWh)
+  - Average Execution Carbon per kWh (gCO2e/kWh)
   - To Region `<provider_unique_id>:<region_name>`
-    - Region-to-region Data Transfer Carbon Impact (gCO2e/GB)
+    - Region-to-region Data Transfer Distance (km)

 Note: Perhaps this may be expanded in the future if we are incorporating more execution or transmission carbon estimation techniques.